Skip to main content

 The severity of the effects of the pandemic for the global economy is projected to be worse than that of the global financial crisis of 2008-09 to the extent that the pandemic is being dubbed to be a new economic crisis.
 These have severe implications for small businesses in India and world over.
 Not surprisingly, their lack of experience in dealing with a downturn let alone a crisis is causing concern in the business community.

-In this backdrop, this project aims to examine and study the experiences of small businesses in India as the effects of the of the current crisis from the Covid-19 pandemic unfolds.
+Against this backdrop, the project aims to examine and study the experiences of small businesses in India as the effects of the current crisis from the Covid-19 pandemic unfolds.

 The primary benefits from the research for small businesses will result from our analysis and recommendations with regards to strategic management adapted by firms of different sizes.